Another bag of coins changes hands, from the Dwarf

 who minted the coins with his Kingdom's

 mixes thin Copper sheets into special paint, ready to paint the hull of his new fishing boat.
-Years on the water attracts lichen and moss, all sorts of things from the sea that will eventually compromise his craftsmanship and may leave him stranded far from shore.
+Years on the water attract lichen and moss, all sorts of things from the sea that will eventually compromise his craftsmanship and may leave him stranded far from shore.
 He meticulously paints every inch of his boat, waiting until the sun dries the metallic patina into the wood.
 The salt will turn the browns and reds to greens in the coming years, but no shellfish will call his work of art home.

 Copper is a common resource, one that has a myriad of uses.
 From coinage to protecting a boat to other uses scattered amongst the people of Isekai, Copper is one of the most readily available and varied metals in the world.
 This metal does not require the experienced hands of Master Dwarves

 nor does it require the special forges of Adamantite